 The female body is quite incredible.
 Every month (or so) there is a beautifully orchestrated dance between estrogen and progesterone to cause the release of an egg, and if there is no pregnancy, a bleed or period, which starts the cycle all over again.
-Of course, the purpose of this cycle is for reproduction, but most months of a woman’s reproductive years, she is not actively trying to conceive.
+Of course, the purpose of this cycle syncing is for reproduction, but most months of a woman’s reproductive years, she is not actively trying to conceive.

-As women we know our menstrual cycle is a fact of life, but instead of dreading this monthly cycle, what if we could actually work with our hormonal fluctuations to improve our productivity, attention, mood, body composition and more?
+As women, we know our menstrual cycle is a fact of life, but instead of dreading this monthly cycle, what if we could actually work with our hormonal fluctuations to improve our productivity, attention, mood, body composition, and more?

 What is Cycle Syncing?

-By appreciating our hormonal shifts that take place throughout the cycle, we gain insight into the “why” behind our energy, moods, and performance on a given day, but this also provides insight into how to work with the body’s natural rhythm.
+By appreciating the hormonal shifts that take place throughout the cycle, we gain insight into the “why” behind our energy, moods, and performance on a given day, but this also provides insight into how to work with the body’s natural rhythm.
 There is a relatively new trend called “Cycle Syncing” created by Alisa Vitti of Flo Living to bio-hack this system.
 The idea is that women can change their behaviours throughout their cycle to support the body through the hormonal rhythms to optimize their hormone function and well-being.

 Cycle syncing involves adapting your diet, exercise routine, and lifestyle to the phases of your menstrual cycle.
 Using this tool can allow women to not only optimize their hormones and reproductive function, but also increase performance at work, lose stubborn weight, and live a happier life.
-What’s more is that cycle syncing requires you to tune into your natural hormonal rhythm, and I believe every woman can benefit from a better understanding of their body.
+What’s more, is that cycle syncing requires you to tune into your natural hormonal rhythm, and I believe every woman can benefit from a better understanding of their body.

 Cycle Syncing Phases